uxsolutions/bootstrap-datepicker/docs/methods.rst

 Arguments: None

 Returns the internal UTC date object, as-is and unconverted to local time, of the first datepicker in the selection.
+For multidate pickers, returns the latest date selected.

 setStartDate